-The FDA granted breakthrough therapy designation to the oral agent LOXO-292 for the treatment of RET
+The FDA has granted a breakthrough therapy designation to LOXO-292 for the treatment of patients with advanced RET

-The breakthrough designation is indicated for the treatment of patients with metastatic RET
+The first two designations are specifically for the treatment of patients with metastatic RET

-fusion–positive NSCLC who require systemic therapy and have progressed following platinum-based chemotherapy and an anti–PD-1 or anti–PD-L1 therapy; and for the treatment of patients with RET
+fusion–positive NSCLC who require systemic therapy and have progressed following platinum-based chemotherapy and an anti–PD-1 or anti–PD-L1 therapy; and for the treatment of those with RET

 -mutant MTC who require systemic therapy, have progressed following prior treatment, and have no acceptable alternative treatment options.

 fusion–positive NSCLC.
 At the April 2018 data cutoff, no patients with NSCLC had developed progressive disease (PD), with 90% remaining on treatment with LOXO-292.
-Moreover, all patients (n = 3) with measurable intracranial lesions responded to LOXO-292.
+Also, all patients (n = 3) with measurable intracranial lesions responded to therapy with the selective inhibitor.